Keto sweeteners – the best and the worst

 Diet soft drinks on keto?

 Can you drink diet soft drinks on a keto diet?
-We recommend you avoid them.
+We recommend you avoid them if possible.
 Drink water, sparkling water, tea, or coffee instead.

-As noted at the start of this guide, regular consumption of sweet substances, even with no calories, will maintain cravings for sweet tastes.
-Your palate will remain tied to sweet flavours and be less likely to learn to enjoy the natural, flavourful but less intense sweetness of keto foods.
+As noted at the start of this guide, regular consumption of sweets, even with no calories, can potentially maintain cravings for sweet tastes.

-If you must drink diet sodas, however, you will likely still stay in ketosis.
-Regular soda, sweetened with sugar or high fructose corn syrup, will kick you right out of ketosis.
+If you must drink diet sodas, though, you will likely still stay in ketosis.
+Regular soda, sweetened with sugar or high fructose corn syrup, on the other hand, will likely kick you right out of ketosis.
 Do not consume.